To remind you, here is the structure of this series.

 - you don’t need any teaching qualifications.

-[Remember, no one cares about them, no one believes they are necessary, and you can just lie about them anyway, because no one will doubt you, or ever ask for proof.]
+[Remember, few people care about them, few believe they are necessary, and you can just lie about them anyway, because few will doubt you, or ever ask for proof.]

 - you don’t need a room or any equipment.